stefan-wuensch/tmp/README.md

 **Edit the `services.cfg` and add a new `define service` stanza.**

 This is an example Nagios Service object.
-This defines a specific CloudWatch Alarm for the RDS Instance from the example above:
+This defines a specific CloudWatch Alarm for the RDS Instance from the example above.
+Again, you can copy & paste this text block if you like.
 ```
 define service {
 	use					aws-service-CloudFront-Alarm
 	host_name			aws.test.huit.harvard.edu:hdjhee21ma2vq6
 	service_description	ReadIOPS
-	notes				Alarm if hpacdrupaldb ReadIOPs > 100 for 5 minutes (DBInstanceIdentifier = aws.test.huit.harvard.edu:hdjhee21ma2vq6, AlarmName = aws.test.huit.harvard.edu RDS Read IO, Namespace = AWS/RDS)
 	contact_groups		aws-dev-group
 	check_command		check_AWS_CloudWatch_Alarm!cloudhacks
 }